RangerMauve/blog.mauve.moe/posts/links.md

 # Cool Links to Neat Stuff

+## 2025/06/18

+- [End-to-end encryption using WebCrypto APIs and Diffie-Hellman Key Exchange](https://www.keithbartholomew.com/blog/posts/2024-01-22-webcrypto-diffie-hellman/).
+Excellent post about how to use the web crypto API to do public key cryptography stuff.

+## 2025/06/12

+- [SQISign](https://sqisign.org/) a post-quantum cryptographic signing scheme.
+- [App-pocalypse now](https://blog.codinghorror.com/app-pocalypse-now/), a rant about how apps suck pretty much.

+## 2025/06/11

+- [Datomic pro](https://jepsen.io/analyses/datomic-pro-1.0.7075).
+Great overview of the Datomic graph database.
+I'm a huge fan of their approach and this is a pretty comprehensive overview.

 ## 2025/06/09

 - [cursed knowledge](https://immich.app/cursed-knowledge/).
 Fun collection of how tech can behave weirdly.
 Could be useful to avoid issues in the future!